 Empirical Smart Investor Syndicate

-“People no longer are responsible for what happens in the market, because computers make all the decisions.” - Michael Lewis, Flash Boys.
+“People no longer are responsible for what happens in the market, because computers make all the decisions.”

+Today it is estimated that more than 80% of trading is done by algorithms.
+Computers make all the decisions and algorithms are trading against algorithms.
 Algorithms are used for decision making, order generation, and execution without any human intervention, employing aggressive short-term trading strategies on short time frames for opening and closing positions that capitalize on the benefits of automation and speed.

 The term algorithmic trading is often used synonymously with automated trading, algo trading, black box trading, and quantitative or quant trading, that are heavily reliant on complex mathematical formulas and high-speed computer programs that follows a defined set of instructions (an algorithm) to place a trade.
 The trade, in theory, can generate profits at a speed and frequency that is impossible for a human trader.

 The defined sets of instructions are based on timing, price, quantity, or any mathematical model.
 Apart from profit opportunities for the trader, algo trading renders markets more liquid and trading more systematic by ruling out the impact of human emotions on trading activities.

 Algorithmic trading is where trade orders are managed by high-speed algorithms which typically involve two-sided order placements to benefit from short-term price volatility fluctuations and order flow of the market auction process, and momentum trading strategies where the algorithm starts execution based on a given spike or given moment to 'buy high to go higher' and 'sell low to go lower.'